 This will build a fresh, empty database for you.

-If you need to delete some large number of objects from the graph, use the following example to delete subsets of the matched records in batches until the full delete is complete:
+If you need to delete some large number of objects from the graph, one needs to be mindful of the not building up such a large single transaction such that a Java out of heap error will be encountered.
+Use the following example to delete subsets of the matched records in batches until the full delete is complete:

 Run this until the statement returns 0 (zero) records.